victorian-socialists/civicrm-stripe/docs/roadmap.md

 See [Stripe Connect](https://stripe.com/connect).

-## Stripe ACH/EFT - partially funded
+## Stripe ACH/EFT - Fully funded.
+Will be available in 6.7 release.

 See [Make it Happen](https://civicrm.org/make-it-happen/stripe-ach-payments) campaign on CiviCRM.org.